gbLw1/realtime-db-sync/README.md

 ## Running the API

-cd into the API.DbSync project and run the following command:
+cd into the `API.DbSync` project and run the following command:

 ```bash
 dotnet run
 ```

-open the URL where the API is running and go to `/swagger` to see the documentation.
+open the URL where the API is running and go to `/swagger` to see the documentation and test the endpoints.